 The other area that is widely overlooked regarding neck pain and headaches, is your shoulder (or glenohumoral) joint.

 If your shoulder is sitting forward in its socket, chances are, your trapezius muscle is working hard to hold it back from gravity.
 Just like a forward head, this forward shoulder creates trigger points in your trapezius muscle, usually in the lower trapezius, which works counter to your pectoralis minor- that little, nagging muscle pulling your shoulder forward and down.

 Again, it’s so important to lengthen the FRONT of the shoulder, and engage/strengthen the muscles that help pull your shoulder back and into its socket.
 Your massage therapist can help lengthen the front muscles and fascia of your shoulder, and you can do some exercises to strengthen and maintain that length…

 My Favorite Videos On How To Engage Weak Shoulder Muscles

 Wall Angel: Helps to Lengthen & Strengthen

 The last 2 videos are made by a good friend and fellow structural bodyworker.
-I highly recommend her extensive online library of therapeutic & structural yoga sequences.
+I highly recommend her stack your bones apps for improved body alignment and coordination.